Central Region

 Montgomery County Office, Crawfordsville, IN

-In this position, there may also be opportunities to work with a full range of outpatient addiction services, provide clinical services in both jail and school settings, and learn how to supervise treatment plans.
+In this position, there may also be opportunities to work with a full range of outpatient addiction services, provide clinical services in both jail and school settings, and participate in supervision of interns.
 Interns in this track also regularly work with clients referred by DCS, the court system, and probation.
 The majority of the internship is focused on traditional community mental health generalist practice: initial assessment, individual/family/group therapy, crisis intervention, etc. Specialized services are provided at select locations within the Valley Oaks system.

 In this track, the intern’s main placement will be four days a week at our rural office in Crawfordsville, Indiana, which is about a 35-45 minute drive from Lafayette.
 The secondary rotation will be one day a week with the Community Living Program for Children & Adolescents in Lafayette.